Data-Science-Center-UB/Obsidian-for-Researchers/Exercises_Zettelkasten-method_with_Obsidian_Zotero_7/05d_How_to_Use_the_Zettelkasten.md

 	FROM "ZEKA/ZETTEL"
 	AND #p1_literature_review
 	```
+*Idea: For example, you can add this to the “Ideas Collection Publication” note that you created in the “Learning Obsidian” exercises.
+You can then automatically display all notes that are relevant for this publication.*

 *To explore additional query options, take a look at the documentation: [Dataview](https://blacksmithgu.github.io/obsidian-dataview/)*

 ## Step 3: Revise your Zettel

 *From time to time, it may be necessary to revise your Zettels.
 Click through your notes to create new connections, adjust existing ones, and identify topics that are suitable for a subject index page.
-By reading the "Output" section of your Zettels, you might also discover new ideas.
+By reading the "Output" section of your Zettels, you might also discover new ideas.*

 1. **The Graph View Function**
 *The graph view can be a helpful tool for this purpose.
 Click the graph view icon in the left toolbar to open it:

 ![12_screenshot_open_graph_view](https://github.com/user-attachments/assets/a08351bd-5834-4796-a862-3b6a3b4c405b)

-*At first, you'll see all your notes.
+*At first, you'll see all your notes in the graph view.
 On the right side, you can open the graph view settings to filter which notes are displayed.
 In the search bar, type `path:ZEKA/ZETTEL`.
 Now, only the notes in your Zettelkasten will be shown.
 Experiment with the settings and take a look at the documentation for more guidance: [Graph view - Obsidian Help](https://help.obsidian.md/plugins/graph)*

 ![13_screenshot_settings_graph_view](https://github.com/user-attachments/assets/80ad0cc2-82b4-4609-bbdf-5a53c374efc2)